Your boffinette is sporting a pipe, I see

 Good show, carry on.

 We're pleased to report that the intrepid Playmonaut who last weekend soared to 34,571m (113,421ft) during the test flight of our Special Project Electronic Altitude Release System (SPEARS) control board is, although somewhat shaken, otherwise none the worse for suffering a dramatic stratodangle.
-Our intrepid miniature pilot was …
+Our intrepid miniature pilot …

 Good show, carry on.